Derek Harper: Dallas Mavericks (1983–1993)

 At 6 ft 4 in, Harper was drafted by the Dallas Mavericks with the 11th overall pick of the 1983 NBA draft.
 He spent his first ten seasons with them, averaging 15 points and 6.1 assists.
 For almost the entire time in his first stint with the team, he was part of the starting backcourt tandem with All-Star shooting guard Rolando Blackman.
 The Mavericks made the playoffs 6 out of the 10 years of Harper's tenure with the team, and they made it to the Western Conference Finals in the 1987–1988 season, but they were never able to replicate that success for any other season of Harper's time in Dallas.
 He had multiple seasons of averaging well over 10 PPG, and became known for being both a great scorer and defender.
 His best season came in 1990–1991 where he averaged 19.7 PPG.
 But he still wasn't selected to be an all star and the Mavericks finished that year with an unpleasant 28–54 record.
 Harper still played well for the rest of his time in Dallas, but the team was atrocious.
 In the 1992–1993 season especially, the Mavericks finished 11–71 which is one of the worst records of all time.
 Harper spent 2 more seasons with the Mavericks before leaving the team during the 1993–1994 season.

-Harper, J.J.
-Redick, and DeAndre Jordan are currently the only players in NBA history to increase their season scoring average for eight consecutive seasons.
-Harper did it with the Mavericks from 1983-84 to 1990-91.
+Harper, JJ Redick, and DeAndre Jordan are currently the only players in NBA history to increase their season scoring average for eight consecutive seasons.
+Harper did it with the Mavericks from 1983–84 to 1990–91.

 New York Knicks (1993–1996)

 Harper was traded to the New York Knicks (where he was reunited with Blackman) 28 games into the 1993–94 season.
 The Knicks were looking for a defensive point guard to replace the injured Doc Rivers, who was sidelined for the rest of the season.
 The shift sent him from a team that finished 13–69 to being an integral part of one that came within one game of winning the 1994 NBA Championship.
 His stats declined as he had to adjust to having less of an individual role, but his best season with the Knicks came in his last year with the team where he averaged 14.0 PPG.
-On July 14, 1996 he was released by the Knicks and became a free agent.
+On July 14, 1996, he was released by the Knicks and became a free agent.